maxnd/mxMarkEdit/README.md

 The last eight opened files are available in the `File` menu.
 When they are opened, the cursor move to the last position it had during the last editing, and the width of the columns of the grid is restored.

-The `Edit - Find` menu item allows to find the first occurrence – with the button `First` or by pressing `Return` - or the following occurrences – with the button `Next` or by pressing `Meta + Return` – of a sentence, or the previous ones with the button `Previous`, or to replace the text selected with the previous buttons and search for another recurrence with the button `Replace and find`, or to replace all the occurrences with the button `Replace all`.
-Search and replacement are not case sensitive.
+The `Edit - Find` menu item opens the standard Apple panel to find and replace text.
 See below for some useful shortcuts to use these functionalities.

 When using the `Replace all` button, the `\n` code replaces the `Line feed`, which in macOS or Linux is the paragraph break, the `\r` code replaces the `Enter` while the `\t` code replaces the tabs, both in the `Search text` field and in the `Replace with` field.
 In document written on Windows systems, the paragraph breaks are made by `Line feed` + `Enter`.
 Finally, when looking for the next recurrence of an emoji, it might be necessary to move the cursor after the previous finding to find the next one.